open-access-policies/health-tech/Security/Policies/sec-pol-006.md

 - Geographic separation of data centers for disaster recovery and business continuity

 **Compliance Validation:**
-- Annual review of cloud provider security certifications and audit reports
+- The Cloud Security Team shall conduct and document an annual review of all critical cloud providers' security certifications (e.g., SOC 2 Type II, ISO 27001) and audit reports.
-- Validation of physical security controls through third-party assessments
+- Validation of physical security controls through review of third-party assessments.
-- Contractual requirements for physical security standards and incident notification
+- Contractual agreements must include requirements for physical security standards and incident notification within a defined timeframe.
-- Right to audit or inspect physical facilities for critical cloud services
+- Right-to-audit clauses shall be included in contracts for critical cloud services where feasible.
-- Geographic data location controls and cross-border transfer restrictions
+- Geographic data location controls shall be configured to align with legal and regulatory requirements.

 **3.3.2 Cloud Security Monitoring**

 **Ongoing Oversight:**
-- Regular review of cloud provider security incident reports and notifications
+- The Cloud Security Team shall conduct and document a quarterly review of cloud provider security incident reports and notifications.
-- Monitoring of cloud provider security advisories and control changes
+- Continuous monitoring of cloud provider security advisories and documentation for significant control changes.
-- Assessment of cloud provider business continuity and disaster recovery capabilities
+- An annual assessment of cloud provider business continuity and disaster recovery test results shall be conducted and documented.
-- Validation of data center certifications and compliance status
+- The Cloud Security Team shall validate that data center certifications and compliance status remain active and in good standing.
-- Coordination with cloud providers for security investigations and incident response
+- Coordination with cloud providers for security investigations and incident response shall be managed by the Security Officer and Incident Response Team.

 **3.4 Physical Document and Information Security**